 This blog contains great articles on the disruption of businesses via technology.
 Insightful analysis.

-The Manuel of Ideas often provide excellent interviews with some of the world's greatest investors.
+The Manual of Ideas often provide excellent interviews with some of the world's greatest investors.

 A great collection of posts on investing and psychology by Morgan Housel.
 Highly recommended reading.